 How to Read a California Mileage Marker

 For east-west roads, mile 0 is on the west end, and numbers increase going east.
 For north-south routes, mile 0 is at the southern end, and numbers increase going north.
 Numbering restarts every time you cross a county line.

 Here's how to read them, using the photo above as an example.

 - The number at the top of the sign is the highway number.
 In the photo, it's CA Hwy 1

 - The letters indicate the county.
 The marker above is in Monterey County (MON)

 - The numbers indicate the mile it marks.
-This one is at mile 58,
+This one is at mile 58.

 Reading the sign from top to bottom, it's easy to see that the photographer was standing on California Highway One in Monterey County, 58 miles north of the county line.

+Unlike mileage markers in some other states, California markers are numbered in the same sequence going in both directions.
 If you looked at the marker just opposite this one on the other side of the road, it would be marked the same.